Kidney Stones (Renal Calculi)

 Cystine | < 1% | Hexagonal | Rare genetic disorder: increased cystine in urine |

-If you experience any pain in the lower abdomen during passing of the kidney stones, you can take an analgesic such as ibuprofen or any other painkiller as suggested by the doctor.
+If you experience anyย painย in the lower abdomen during passing of the kidney stones, you can take an analgesic such as ibuprofen or any other painkiller as suggested by the doctor.
 Painkillers help in relieving pain and also speed up the process of passing the stone.
-Read about relieving kidney pain.
+Read aboutย relieving kidney pain.

-Early Signs of Passing Kidney Stones
+Signs That You May be Passing Kidney Stones

 Kidney stones often cause extreme pain while they pass via urine; however, all kidney stones are not painful.
 Some kidney stones present noticeable symptoms while they are passed and therefore give a clear indication that you need to visit a doctor.
 Some of the early signs of passing kidney stones are mentioned below: